YournameITManoah/time-tool/CONTRIBUTING.md

 ### New locale

 To add a new locale, you need to first copy `lang/en` to `lang/{locale}` and `lang/nl.json` to `lang/{locale}.json`.
 Then modify the translations strings of the newly created files.
-When a locale is ready for release you need to define it in two places:
+When a locale is ready for release you need to define it in three places:

 1. `app/SupportedLocale.php`